 Make a Decision

 Teaching is a comfortable career choice for many, but some hard decisions are unavoidable.
 Whether you are in the initial stage of your professional life, or are thinking about making a career change to teaching, decide what type of teacher you want to become?
 Are you going to teach in nursery, elementary, middle school, or senior level?
 This decision solely lies on the subject you decide to teach.
-You can go forward with any field of study, be it maths, science, English, social science, PE, theatre, arts, etc. Just stick to a subject you are most passionate about or studied at the undergraduate, graduate and post-graduate level.
+You can go forward with any field of study, be it maths, science, English, social science, PE, theatre, arts, etc. Just stick to a subject you are most passionate about or studied at the undergraduate, graduate and post-graduate levels.

 This decision-making phase also requires that you do some preliminary research.
 Talk to working teachers about their job responsibilities, schedules, etc., the demand for the type of teachers in the market and recent trends in the industry.